aabbtree77/schatzhauser/docs/architecture.md

 ### The Big Picture

-Each handler runs in its own goroutine, borrows exactly one DB connection for its transaction, and the database - not Go - keeps concurrent handlers from stepping on each other.

 Each HTTP request is handled in its own goroutine spun by "net/http".
 When a handler calls db.BeginTx(...):

 - It borrows one connection from the database/sql pool.